 - Preventive Maintenance: Preventive property maintenance is always a cheaper option than waiting for a small problem to turn into a large expense.
-Do all you can to make sure your property is updated and in top shape. - High-quality Maintenance Service: According to the 2013 SatisFacts, one of the highest ranking factors for an apartment resident's lease renewal decision related to the quality of maintenance service provided.
+Do all you can to make sure your property is updated and in top shape. - High-quality Maintenance Service: According to a 2019 SatisFacts Online Renter Survey, the quality of the maintenance service provided at the community was one of the top-five value-drivers for successful renewals.
 A common mistake some management companies make is to cut costs relating to maintenance-even forgoing repairs or improvements.
 It may save some money for that year, but in the long run, it will end up breaking or requiring a higher cost to fix and maintain.
-And you may lose residents!
+And you may lose residents.